awsdocs/amazon-athena-user-guide/doc_source/managed-policies.md

 Managed policies are easy to use and are updated automatically with the required actions as the service evolves\.
 When using managed policies with Athena, keep the following points in mind:
 + To allow or deny Amazon Athena service actions for yourself or other users using AWS Identity and Access Management \(IAM\), you attach identity\-based policies to principals, such as users or groups\.
 + Each identity\-based policy consists of statements that define the actions that are allowed or denied\.
-For more information and step\-by\-step instructions for attaching a policy to a user, see [Attaching Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html#attach-managed-policy-console) in the *IAM User Guide*\.
+For more information and step\-by\-step instructions for attaching a policy to a user, see [Attaching managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html#attach-managed-policy-console) in the *IAM User Guide*\.
 For a list of actions, see the [Amazon Athena API Reference](https://docs.aws.amazon.com/athena/latest/APIReference/)\.
 +  *Customer\-managed* and *inline* identity\-based policies allow you to specify more detailed Athena actions within a policy to fine\-tune access\.
 We recommend that you use the `AmazonAthenaFullAccess` policy as a starting point and then allow or deny specific actions listed in the [Amazon Athena API Reference](https://docs.aws.amazon.com/athena/latest/APIReference/)\.
-For more information about inline policies, see [Managed Policies and Inline Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html) in the *IAM User Guide*\.
+For more information about inline policies, see [Managed policies and inline policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html) in the *IAM User Guide*\.
 + If you also have principals that connect using JDBC, you must provide the JDBC driver credentials to your application\.
 For more information, see [Service Actions for JDBC Connections](policy-actions.md)\.
 + If you have encrypted the AWS Glue Data Catalog, you must specify additional actions in the identity\-based IAM policies for Athena\.
 For more information, see [Access to Encrypted Metadata in the AWS Glue Data Catalog](access-encrypted-data-glue-data-catalog.md)\.
 + If you create and use workgroups, make sure your policies include relevant access to workgroup actions\.
-For detailed information, see [ IAM Policies for Accessing Workgroups](workgroups-iam-policy.md) and [Workgroup Example Policies](example-policies-workgroup.md)\.
+For detailed information, see [ IAM policies for accessing workgroups](workgroups-iam-policy.md) and [Workgroup example policies](example-policies-workgroup.md)\.

 ## AWS managed policy: AmazonAthenaFullAccess<a name="amazonathenafullaccess-managed-policy"></a>